jngrb/onlyoffice-documentserver-openshift/README.md

 For now you need to remove the authentication password.

 * Remove the REDIS_PASSWORD environment variable.
-* Modify the readiness check to not use this password.
+* Modify the readiness check to not use this password (remove `-a $REDIS_PASSWORD` from the command line arguments).

-This can be changed as soon as OnlyOffice DocumentServer v.5.5.0 is released, see <https://github.com/ONLYOFFICE/DocumentServer/issues/353>.
+A fix of this for OnlyOffice DocumentServer v5.5.0 is no longer relevant, since redis was removed as dependency for DocumentServer Community Edition v5.6.0+, see <https://github.com/ONLYOFFICE/DocumentServer/issues/353>.

 ### 3 Deploy RabbitMQ microservice